-Although it is rare, males can also get breast cancer.
 Below the nipples, males have a small amount of breast tissue that contains ducts.
 Breast cancer in males often begins in these ducts and spreads to the surrounding breast tissue.

 Breast changes that can indicate cancer include:

 Early-stage oral cancer can cause large red lesions or open sores in the mouth.
-Some people develop leukoplakia, a condition in which white or grey patches occur on the inside of the mouth and the tongue.
+Some people develop leukoplakia, a condition in which white or gray patches occur on the inside of the mouth and the tongue.
 If they do not receive treatment, leukoplakia can progress into oral cancer.

 Tobacco use can significantly increase a person’s risk of developing mouth sores, leukoplakia, and oral cancer.

 A cough that does not go away or worsens over time

 Other symptoms that can indicate a serious condition include: